hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 ### STAR Alignment Strategy

-STAR is shown to have high accuracy and outperforms other aligners by more than a factor of 50 in mapping speed (but also requires quite a bit of memory).
+STAR is shown to have high accuracy and outperforms other aligners by more than a factor of 50 in mapping speed, but is memory intensive.
 The algorithm achieves this highly efficient mapping by performing a two-step process:

 1. Seed searching
 2. Clustering, stitching, and scoring